Two-stage LLM Fine-tuning with Less Specialization and More Generalization: Conclusions and Limitations

 In this paper, we identify format specialization as one important cause of the loss of general in-context learning abilities during LLM fine-tuning, which tends to happen at the beginning of fine-tuning.
 We are motivated to develop ProMoT, a simple yet effective two-stage fine-tuning framework that utilizes soft trainable prompts to absorb task-specific formats before model fine-tuning.
 Experiments on a diverse set of NLP tasks show that ProMoT reduces format specialization and results in surprising generalization across very different tasks, making it a promising method to build general-purpose capabilities into LLMs with small fine-tuning datasets.

-\paragraph{Limitations} We have shown the effectiveness of ProMoT in our main paper, however there is no theoretical guarantee on how much format specialization can be absorbed by the soft prompt during the first stage of ProMoT.
+Although we have shown the effectiveness of ProMoT in our main paper, there is no theoretical guarantee on how much format specialization can be absorbed by the soft prompt during the first stage of ProMoT.
 Besides, our experiments are done with models smaller than 15B due to limited computation resources.
 It can be interesting to test ProMoT on larger models.